 - Many companies assume the skills needed to use self-service BI tools can be picked up on the job without any formal training, and this is a mistake

 - Failing to recognize users as either casual or power users and lumping them into one bucket can often lead to problems with implementation

 - Even if IT formally introduces a self-service BI initiative, it’s highly likely business users are creating solutions the IT department isn’t aware of.

 Ensure a Successful Self-Service BI Implementation

 In addition to making better use of data, a common goal with a self-service BI implementation is to create reusable data repositories business teams can pull information from, but that’s easier said than done.
 Let’s take a look at how you can help ensure the success of your self-service BI initiative.

 Here are three ways how self-service BI can benefit your organization

 - Tailor-made for your business – Biggest challenge of most BI tools are that they are designed for the technical audience with complex interface and over-designed functionality.
 It is paramount that self-serve BI solution is designed with a non-technical audience in mind to help even a novice create and analyze their reports with ease and accuracy.
 Creating a self-service BI culture that’s customized to your organization can help you use data as a competitive advantage.

 CloudMoyo has delivered successful Business Intelligence & Analytics projects for its clients across multiple industries such as healthcare, transportation, pharma, retail.
 A lot of this success can be attributed to a thorough assessment of client landscape followed by a proof of concept on real live client data.
 Most of these clients were able to pursue their self-service BI projects after a successful PoC.
 With its expertise in deploying cloud based analytical solutions, CloudMoyo is the right partner for you to engage for your Big Data proof of concept.
-Book your free Big Data assessment now!
+Book your 5-day Azure Assessment workshop now!